 “The Marine Megafauna Foundation was created in 2009 to research, protect and conserve the large populations of marine megafauna found along the Mozambican coastline.
 ‘Megafauna’ are large marine species such as sharks, rays, marine mammals and turtles.These animals are key components of marine ecosystems but, as they are long-lived and have low reproductive rates, their populations are usually the first to be reduced by human pressures.
 Fortunately, they are also amongst the most charismatic animals on the planet and engender a high degree of public interest in their biology and conservation, making them useful ambassadors for the whole marine environment.”

-I came across these guys whilst diving in Tofo Mozambique and was immediately struck by how passionate they are about the marine animals living on their coastline, so happy to share information and dedicated to their work that I gladly support them anyway I can mainly through spreading knowledge of the work they do.
-If you are ever in Tofo please stop by Casa Barry Lodge to see one of their presentations and to help in anyway you can.
+I came across these guys whilst diving in Tofo, Mozambique.
+I was immediately struck by how passionate they are about the marine animals living off their coastline.
+They are happy to share information and dedicated to their work that I’ll gladly support them anyway I can.
+I mainly support them through spreading knowledge of the work they do.
+If you are ever in Tofo please stop by Casa Barry Lodge to see one of their presentations and to help in any way you can.

 “Project AWARE Foundation is a growing movement of scuba divers protecting the ocean planet – one dive at a time.Over the past two decades of underwater conservation we’ve learned that divers are true leaders in ocean protection.
 We’re ocean heroes numbering in the millions across the globe.
 We believe together our actions will make a huge impact and will help to rescue the ocean.

 With new programs and more online resources than ever before, Project AWARE supports an unprecedented global movement of divers acting in their own communities to protect oceans and implement lasting change.